Upper School Curriculum Guide

-The science teachers encourage and help qualified students pursue projects and study outside the classroom.
-In the past, students have worked and/or done substantive scientific research at such places as the Harvard Astronomical Observatory, the Albert Einstein Hospital in New York City, the biochemistry laboratory at Harvard University and Yale University.
+RCDS science department faculty encourage and help qualified students pursue projects and study outside the classroom.
+In the past, students have worked and/or done substantive scientific research at such places as the Harvard Astronomical Observatory, the Albert Einstein Hospital in New York City, the biochemistry laboratory at Harvard University, and Yale University.
 Qualified students have participated in the Columbia University Science Honors Program for high school students and entered the various Science Talent programs and competitions.

 COURSE SELECTION GUIDELINES

-To be considered for AP, Advanced or Honors science courses you must sign up using the policy outlined on RCDS News.
-Before signing up you should email and/or talk to the appropriate science teacher of the course you are interested in taking.
+To be considered for AP, Advanced, or Honors science courses, students must sign up using the policy outlined on RCDS News.
+Before signing up, students should email and/or talk to the appropriate science teacher of the course they are interested in taking.

 - For Science Research, new and current students should contact Ms. Doran

-- For Honors Chemistry, direct questions to Mr. Craig Burt
+- For Honors Chemistry, direct questions to Mr. Burt

-- For AP Biology, direct questions to Ms. Cathie Bischoff in the Makerspace, Cohen Building.
+- For AP Biology, direct questions to Ms. Bischoff

-- For AP Environmental Science, direct questions to Ms. Kerry Linderoth
+- For AP Environmental Science, direct questions to Ms. Linderoth

-- For AP Chemistry, direct questions to Ms. Tameka Farrell
+- For AP Chemistry, direct questions to Ms. Farrell

-- For AP Physics and Advanced Special Topics in Physics - YPT direct questions to Dr. Mary Krasovec
+- For AP Physics and Advanced Special Topics in Physics - YPT, direct questions to Dr. Krasovec

-- For Advanced Physics 1 and 2, direct questions to Ms. Katie Sandling
+- For Advanced Physics 1 and 2, direct questions to Dr. Bove

 - For current RCDS students: approval from 8th grade science teacher

-- For new RCDS students: placement is dependent upon your placement test for math score
+- For new RCDS students: placement is dependent upon your math placement test score

 - B or better in Honors Geometry AND Honors Biology OR A in Biology and A in Geometry or Advanced Geometry